 Their list may be quite extensive, so we list a few of the most famous:

 - Delegated Proof of Stake is a generic term that describes the evolution of basic consensus protocols based on stake confirmation.
 DPoS is used in BitShares, EOS, and Tezos.

 - Proof of Authority is a reputation-based consensus algorithm that provides a practical and efficient solution for blockchains (especially private ones).

-- Zero-Knowledge Proof is a cryptographic protocol that allows one side (the prover) to confirm the truth of the statement to the other party (the verifier), without disclosing any additional information about it (neither the content nor the source from which the prover learned about the openness).
+- Zero-Knowledge Proof is a cryptographic protocol that allows one side (the prover) to confirm the truth of the statement to the other party (the verifier) without disclosing any additional information about it (neither the content nor the source from which the prover learned about the statement).

 In conclusion, it is worth noting that various consensus methods are being developed, each with its own advantages and disadvantages.
 It should be emphasized that the security of any protocol depends largely on the developers implementing it.
 At present, the most profitable option seems to be a combination of PoS and PoW algorithms.
 Additionally, there are other promising methods like Proof of Capacity and Proof of Storage, which use real resources to confirm actions in the system.

 Disclaimer: Please note that the contents of this article are not financial or investing advice.
 The information provided in this article is the author’s opinion only and should not be considered as offering trading or investing recommendations.
 We do not make any warranties about the completeness, reliability and accuracy of this information.
 The cryptocurrency market suffers from high volatility and occasional arbitrary movements.
 Any investor, trader, or regular crypto users should research multiple viewpoints and be familiar with all local regulations before committing to an investment.